conventional-commits/conventionalcommits.org/content/next/index.md

   the footer section from a multi-paragraph body).
 An exception is made for `BREAKING CHANGE`, which MAY also be used as a token.
 1. A footer's value MAY contain spaces and newlines, and parsing MUST terminate when the next valid footer token/separator pair is observed.
-1. Breaking changes MUST be indicated in the type/scope prefix of a commit, or as a trailer in the footer.
+1. Breaking changes MUST be indicated in the type/scope prefix of a commit, or as an entry in the footer.
-1. If included as a trailer, a breaking change MUST consist of the uppercase text BREAKING CHANGE, followed by a colon, space, and description, e.g., _BREAKING CHANGE: environment variables now take precedence over config files._
+1. If included as a footer, a breaking change MUST consist of the uppercase text BREAKING CHANGE, followed by a colon, space, and description, e.g., _BREAKING CHANGE: environment variables now take precedence over config files_.
 1. If included in the type/scope prefix, breaking changes MUST be indicated by a `!` immediately before the `:`.
 If `!` is used, `BREAKING CHANGE:` MAY be ommitted from the footer section, and the commit description SHALL be used to describe the breaking change.